-Vocational and career and technical education (CTE) are “‘organized education programs offering a sequence of courses which are directly related to the preparation of individuals in paid or unpaid employment,’” and were meant to provide students with labor market skills while preparing them for jobs in technical fields through hands-on training.
+Vocational and career and technical education (CTE) is “‘organized education programs offering a sequence of courses which are directly related to the preparation of individuals in paid or unpaid employment.’”
+This avenue of career training provided students with labor market skills while preparing them for jobs in technical fields.

 Early Childhood Education

-Research is fairly clear that high-quality early childhood education is an important part of students’ success, with a number of longitudinal studies finding that “those who participated in these early childhood educational interventions persist in education, have higher earnings and commit fewer crimes than the control group.”
+Research is fairly clear that high-quality early childhood education is an important part of student success.
+Longitudinal studies find that “those who participated in these early childhood educational interventions persist in education, have higher earnings and commit fewer crimes than the control group.”

-Some studies of government-funded preschool programs, such as Head Start, have found evidence of “fadeout,” which indicates the advantages children gain early fade as they move into grade school, while other studies have shown the programs do work, “particularly for students who otherwise would not be in center-based care.”
+Some studies of government-funded preschool programs, such as Head Start, have found evidence of “fadeout,” which indicates that higher test scores early on fade as they move into grade school.
+While other studies show the programs work “particularly for students who otherwise would not be in center-based care.”
 According to the RAND Corp., in preliminary assessments, “researchers found that returns of $2 to $4 were typical for every dollar invested in early childhood programs,” on top of social benefits such as school readiness that continue into adulthood.

 Summer Learning Loss

-“Summer learning loss,” when students forget material and achievement scores decline over the summer, can result in students starting the year behind where they should be.
+“Summer learning loss” describes scores that decline over the summer, which results in students starting the year behind where they should be.
 According to a Brookings report, studies found on average, “students’ achievement scores declined over summer vacation by one month’s worth of school-year learning.”
-This can affect lower-income students in particular, based on the “faucet theory,” that all students have access to resources during the school year but the flow of resources slows or stops for students from lower-income backgrounds.

-Taking advantage of summer vacation can be an important step towards helping students.
-Professor Paul T. von Hipper of the University of Texas at Austin claims that “every summer offers children who are behind a chance to catch up.”
-However, summer program coordinators have trouble attracting high quality teachers and appealing to students and families, and high costs are another dilemma especially for lower-income students.
-Professors David Quinn and Morgan Polikoff of the University of Southern California suggest lower-cost home-based summer programming can still have positive effects on learning outcomes.
+Summer vacation can be important to help students retain, or even master, academic skills.
+Professor Paul T. von Hipper of the University of Texas at Austin claims “every summer offers children who are behind a chance to catch up.”
+However, summer program coordinators have trouble attracting high-quality teachers as well as appealing to students and families to participate.
+Program costs are another dilemma, especially for low-income students.
+Professors David Quinn and Morgan Polikoff of the University of Southern California suggest that lower-cost home-based summer programming can still positively affect learning outcomes.
 Additionally, when extensive school-based options are infeasible, districts can pursue more cost-effective strategies such as targeted interventions for “students most at risk of backsliding.”

 “The educational attainment of people living in rural (nonmetropolitan) areas has increased markedly over time but has not kept pace with urban (metropolitan) gains,” says the U.S. Department of Agriculture Economic Research Service.
-Low populations of students and difficulty recruiting teachers also present a challenge in rural areas.
+Low populations of students and difficulty recruiting teachers present a challenge in rural areas.
 On the opposite end of the spectrum, inner cities and urban districts also face staffing and funding shortages.
-Problems associated with urban poverty including housing and food insecurity, as well as high dropout rates, criminal justice system involvement, and high proportions of students whose first language is not English also pose challenges to educators in inner cities.
+Problems associated with urban poverty, including housing, food insecurity, high dropout rates, criminal justice system involvement, and high proportions of students whose first language is not English, also pose challenges to educators in inner cities.

 Online Learning & The Digital Divide

-Online education can be a cost-effective means to fill gaps and offer more course choice and access, but the quality of online schools varies greatly.
-Additionally, the issue of the “digital divide,” that not all households have access to reliable high speed internet, presents a problem for many students.
-For more on the digital divide, see The Policy Circle’s Digital Landscape Brief.
+Online education can be a cost-effective means to fill gaps and offer more course choices and access, but the quality of online schools varies greatly.
+Additionally, the issue of the “digital divide,” that not all households have access to reliable high-speed internet, presents a problem for many students.
+See The Policy Circle’s Digital Landscape Brief for more on the digital divide.

-The problem has become even more prominent due to the coronavirus pandemic; one poll in California at the beginning of the pandemic revealed 50% of low-income families said they lack sufficient devices to access distance learning at home.
+The problem has become even more prominent due to the coronavirus pandemic.
+A poll in California at the beginning of the pandemic revealed 50% of low-income families said they lack sufficient devices to access distance learning at home.
 Nationally, principals in the highest-poverty schools reported a full 20% of students did not have adequate access to internet services at home.

-Online learning also requires teachers to be proficient in technology and have the resources necessary to teach and engage students.
-A RAND analysis of the American Educator Panel’s Fall 2020 COVID-19 Surveys found 80% of teachers reported feelings of burnout since the start of the pandemic, and two-thirds reported they have not received adequate guidance on how to support students.
+Online learning also requires technology proficiency for teachers and access to resources necessary to teach and virtually engage students.
+A RAND analysis of the American Educator Panel’s Fall 2020 COVID-19 Surveys found 80% of teachers reported feelings of burnout since the start of the pandemic, and two-thirds reported they did not receive adequate guidance on how to support students.
 Resources that support teachers can help them best implement personalized learning through flexible approaches and interventions for students at risk of falling behind or dropping out.

-Detailed assessments of each school in the district can help identify what stressors are impacting the ability of children to learn, which in turn will help determine what resources can be leveraged to meet students’ needs.
+Detailed assessments of each school in the district can help identify what stressors impact the ability of children to learn, which, in turn, will help determine what resources can be leveraged to meet students’ needs.
 Understanding the needs of students, families, and communities can open avenues of communication with local philanthropic organizations, utility and technology providers, and businesses for public-private partnerships.

 The Coronavirus & The Future of Schools

 Coronavirus-induced school closures in 188 countries affected 1.7 billion children and their families.
-In the U.S. alone, 55 million school children under the age of 18 were learning from home in the spring of 2020.
-In 2022, even with schools reopened, a considerable number of parents have chosen to keep homeschooling their children.
-There has been a slight decrease since record numbers of 2021, but numbers are still above pre-pandemic levels.
-Across 18 states that shared data, the number of homeschooling students increased by 63% in the 2020-2021 school year, then fell by 17% for the 2021-2022.
-Prior to the pandemic, only about 3% (2 million students) were homeschooled, which did not prompt much consideration from governments.
-For example, there are no federal guidelines for homeschooling, resulting in little uniformity.
-Connecticut and Nevada require little to no information from from parents, while New York and Massachusetts require instruction plans and assessments.
-How state legislatures proceed, and whether this trend will decrease over time remain to be seen.
+In the U.S. alone, 55 million children under the age of 18 were learning from home in the spring of 2020.
+In 2022, even as schools reopened, a considerable number of parents chose to homeschool their children.
+Across 18 states that shared data, the number of homeschooled students increased by 63% in the 2020-2021 school year, then fell by 17% in 2021-2022.
+Before the pandemic, only about 3% (2 million students) were homeschooled, which did not prompt much consideration from governments.
+For example, there are no federal guidelines for homeschooling resulting in little uniformity.
+Connecticut and Nevada require little to no information from parents, while New York and Massachusetts require instruction plans and assessments.
+How state legislatures proceed, and whether this trend will decrease over time, remains to be seen.

-While some believe the negative side effects of learning disruptions will fade by the time students complete their education in the years to come, the abrupt shutdowns brought to the forefront “needs which have been so glaringly exposed in this crisis,” ranging from food deficits and inadequate access to health and mental health resources, to housing instability and inadequate access to educational technology and internet services.
+While some believe the negative side effects of learning disruptions will fade by the time students complete their education, the abrupt shutdowns brought to the forefront “needs which have been so glaringly exposed in this crisis,” ranging from food deficits and inadequate access to health and mental health resources to housing instability and inadequate access to educational technology and internet services.
 The resource-based advantages and disadvantages between students will likely affect the extent to which K-12 students experience learning loss.

 Congressional relief aid for K-12 schools came in the form of the $2 trillion stimulus package (CARES Act) in March 2021, which included $13.2 billion for K-12 schools.
 Calls for action at the federal level continue, as states and school districts “are not only overstrained but also facing imminent budget cuts caused by the pandemic, with an inability to incur deficit spending.”
 The federal spending bill passed in March 2022 increased public school spending by $2 billion over 2021 funding levels.

-Another weakness in the education system the State Policy Network points to is that it is “built for one approach and a single learning style,” which makes pivots to virtual learning all the more difficult for schools, teachers, and students.
-Emma García, education economist at the Economic Policy Institute, highlights the limitations of standardized testing especially in a virtual learning environment.
-Assessments besides standardized tests that are more tailored towards online learning or are more representative of various learning styles, such as diagnostic tests, project-based assessments, or capstone projects, can better measure students’ progress.
+According to the State Policy Network, a significant weakness in the education system is that it is “built for one approach and a single learning style,” causing the pivot to virtual learning all the more difficult for schools, teachers, and students.
+Emma García, an education economist at the Economic Policy Institute, highlights the limitations of standardized testing, especially in a virtual learning environment.
+Assessments besides standardized tests tailored towards online learning or representative of various learning styles, such as diagnostic tests, project-based assessments, or capstone projects, can better measure students’ progress.

-Finally, schools play important roles in non-academic areas, The CARES Act touched upon this with over $25 billion for SNAP and child nutrition programs, as well as a key provision that gave school districts greater flexibility in providing meals to students and their families.
-This provision, which was extended through September 2021, allowed schools to use summer rules when distributing food, allowing families to pick up food at community locations.
-Still, one study reported that just over 60% of families who were supposed to receive free or reduced-price meals during the school year actually received meal assistance during school closures.
+Finally, schools play essential roles in non-academic areas.
+The CARES Act touched upon this with over $25 billion for SNAP and child nutrition programs, as well as a key provision that gave school districts greater flexibility in providing meals to students and their families.
+This provision, which Congress extended through September 2021, allowed schools to use summer rules when distributing food, allowing families to pick up food at community locations.
+Still, one study reported that just over 60% of families who were supposed to receive free or reduced-price meals during the school year received meal assistance during school closures.

-The Economic Policy Institute takes this one step further, recommending that “institutions that create education policy and practice must make many changes to ensure that schools teach and reward the development of cognitive and socioemotional skills,” rather than only academic skills.
-Brookings Institution’s Emiliana Vegas, EdD, argues for “teaching students transferable skills, including creativity, problem solving, and analytical thinking.”
+The Economic Policy Institute takes this one step further and recommends “institutions that create education policy and practice must make many changes to ensure that schools teach and reward the development of cognitive and socioemotional skills,” rather than only academic skills.
+Brookings Institution’s Emiliana Vegas, EdD, argues for “teaching students transferable skills, including creativity, problem-solving, and analytical thinking.”
 The March 2022 federal spending bill includes $1.2 billion in grants supporting school safety and student health.

-Over the past few decades, increases in spending have not led to improved educational outcomes, nor have they closed achievement gaps.
-Dilemmas facing students, teachers, and schools, from food insecurity to the digital divide, have only been exacerbated by the coronavirus pandemic.
-Providing students, parents, and teachers with necessary resources and flexibility will be key to the U.S. education system’s ability to best prepare young people for successful adulthoods and careers.
+Over the past few decades, increases in educational spending have not led to improved educational outcomes, nor have they closed achievement gaps.
+Students, teachers, and schools face complicated dilemmas – from food insecurity to the digital divide – all of which were exacerbated by the coronavirus pandemic.
+Providing students, parents, and teachers with the necessary resources and flexibility is key to the U.S. education system’s ability to best prepare young people for successful careers beyond school and far into adulthood.